nmshd/documentation/_includes/scenarios/integrate/propose-attribute-to-peer.md

 The Sender only has the option of sending a Request to the Recipient via a [Message]({% link _docs_integrate/data-model-overview.md %}#message) if there is already an active Relationship between the Sender and the Recipient.
 All information on how to send and receive a Request via a Message can be found in the [Requests over Messages]({% link _docs_integrate/requests-over-messages.md %}) guide.

+## Accept the Request and deal with the proposed Attributes

+After the Sender has sent the [Request for proposing Attributes]({% link _docs_integrate/propose-attribute-to-peer.md %}#request-for-proposing-attributes) to the Recipient and the Recipient has received this Request, the Recipient can accept it to create all or some of the Attributes that were proposed for creation by the Sender.
+The Recipient also has the option of overwriting the Attribute Values beforehand.
+To accept the Request, proceed as described in the [Accept incoming Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}) use case documentation and specify the `id` of the received [Request]({% link _docs_integrate/data-model-overview.md %}#request).
+Also, you need to decide and specify for each ProposeAttributeRequestItem contained in the Request for proposing Attributes whether you want to accept or reject it.

+If the Recipient does not want to deal with any of the Attributes proposed by the Sender and therefore does not want to accept the Request for proposing Attributes of the Sender, it can reject it as a whole as well.
+For that, follow the instructions of the [Reject incoming Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}) use case.
+{: .notice--info}

+--- TODO: Create and insert diagram ---

 ## What's next?

 An Identity has several options for requesting an Attribute creation.
-This guide covers how an Identity can request the creation of an Attribute for a peer so that the [Attribute Value]({% link _docs_integrate/attribute-values.md %}) is proposed by the Identity, but can be overridden by the peer when accepting the Request.
+This guide covers how an Identity can request the creation of an Attribute for a peer so that the [Attribute Value]({% link _docs_integrate/attribute-values.md %}) is proposed by the Identity, but can be modified by the peer when accepting the Request.
 In some cases, it makes more sense if the peer cannot change the proposed Attribute Value.
 For that, take a look at the Create Attribute for peer guide.

 <!--- TODO: Insert Link to "Create Attribute for peer" guide --->